keithalewis/math/uf.md

 the _profit and loss_, among other quantities relevant to managing a portfolio.

 To properly assess the risk of a position it is necessary to include how it will be hedged over time.
-A simple example of this is Carr2020...
+A key example of this is Carr2020...
 Various hedging strategies can, and should, be used to better understand risk.